 Harriet Drury Van Meter (1910-1997)

 Inspired by a trip to India where she witnessed long lines of people waiting to acquire books, Van Meter founded the International Book Project in the basement of her home.
 She was dedicated to the belief that exposure to cultural differences enriches lives, fosters global friendships, and strengthens world unity.
-For her extensive work with the International Book Project, she was nominated for a Nobel Prize.
+For her extensive work with the International Book Project, she was nominated for a Nobel Prize in 1986.

 Doris Wilkinson (b.
 1936)